jamiefolsom/arbotopia/_drafts/full-circle.md

 feature_photo: ''

 ---
-While I have been into nature almost all my life, I got into birding in the '80's and used to go to Mass Audubon's Joppa Flats Wildlife Sanctuary  for Wednesday Morning Birding every spring.
+While I have been into nature almost all my life, I didn't serious about birding until the '80's.
+A friend and I used to go to Mass Audubon's Joppa Flats Education Center for Wednesday Morning Birding every spring.
 The Director of Joppa at that time, Bill Gette, led a three hour walk on Plum Island and other good birding locations in Essex County and it was there that I really got hooked on birding.
-Thus it was a special treat when I led a walk on Peters Hill with...

-There were 12 enthusiastic birders and we did our best to find birds close to noon and at the close of spring migration.
+Thus it was a special treat when I led a walk on the Arboretum's Peters Hill for a group from Joppa Flats who meet monthly for some nature excursion.
+The Wonder and the Wow, as the group is called, was composed of 12 enthusiastic birders and I did my best to wow them with with the wonders of the Arnold Arboretum.
+At noon at nearly the end of the spring migration it wasn't easy.
 Kicking off the walk were two lovely Cedar Waxwings:

 ![](/images/P1000736.jpg)